SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 # Marijn: A platform game.
+[Play here](https://htmlpreview.github.io/?https://github.com/SonTrungTo/Full_Stack/blob/master/EloquentJS/ch16/Marijn.html)
 This project attempts to build a somewhat simplified Mario-like game.
 You control the main character, Marijn, moving around a fixed level design, going through a couple of levels.
 The goal is to collect all gold coins in any single level and to avoid being hit